mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_1.md

 ## "How can I help you finish?"
 ### _People are supportive_
 A dear friend asked me how he could help me finish.
 (As did a few more, but I wasn't ready to listen or share at that time).
 That feeling of support was unparalleled.
 That is what got me going – but it's not what got me through.
 This is a dissertation – friends and family will encourage you.
 And while they won't do it for you, they can help.
-Knowing that people wanted to see me suceed sparked the motivation engine.
-People are in your corner and they want to see you suceed.
+Knowing that people wanted me to suceed was incredible.
+Simply put, there are people in your corner and they want to see you suceed.

 ## Dissertation journal
 ### _Write about writing_